• Ways to Cultivate MIndfulness

 Which is a pretty big deal, after spending most of my life being a brutal self-critic.

-To gently transform my default thoughts from inner bully to non-judgmental onlooker is, well, pretty incredible.
+To transform my default thoughts from inner bully to non-judgmental onlooker has been, well, pretty incredible.

 In fact, these days, when I step out of my objective observer role, it’s to bring out my inner cheerleader.
 You see, most of my thoughts about myself now revolve around my own inherent worthiness.
-I now know I’m capable and deserving of living the best and most beautiful life I envision for myself.
+I now know I’m capable and deserving of living most honest and beautiful life I envision for myself.

-I never imagined this path for myself when I reluctantly meditated for the first time over three years ago.
+I never imagined this path for myself when I reluctantly meditated for the first time several years ago.

 However, I know that emphatic claims from family, friends, bloggers, and Instagram influencers can only go so far.
 Most of us need proof that meditation is so much more than just 10 minutes of sitting in silence.